gsanmartinsilva/RAMS2022/README.md

-# Code for the 2022 RAMS Paper titled: Quantum Machine Learning for Reliability and Maintainability
+# Code for the 2022 RAMS Paper
+## Title: "Quantum Machine Learning for Reliability and Maintainability"